-Including cable TV in your rental rate fits for a certain locality and population.
-Take for example, if your selected residents are mostly made up of avid sports fans, they will be more likely to want live television services and will generally prefer paying an additional amount in rent to have it included.
+Including cable TV in your rental rate makes sense for many locations and demographics.
+For illustration, if your target renters include die-hard sports fans, they are more inclined to need live television services and will often eagerly pay a bit more rent to have it included.

-Some residents hate signing up for cable services that will lock them into long-term contracts especially since they may not know how long they will be residing in a certain area.
-They may similarly despise the inconvenience of contacting customer service in case something stops working.
-For these residents, a renting home ready to provide cable TV provides a strong motivation to shell out an extra amount to avoid any problems.
+Since they may not know how long they will live in the home, numerous tenants hate signing up for cable services that will lock them into long-term contracts.
+They may also don’t like the hassle of contacting customer service every time something goes wrong.
+For these tenants, a rental home willing to offer cable TV provides a strong incentive to pay a little extra to avoid any inconvenience.

-Nevertheless, younger residents may or may not find an offer of “free” cable to be worth the higher rent.
-Streaming services are becoming the go-to choice for people who feel that cable TV lacks in viewing options.
-Even though streaming services do cost money, some people will share a subscription or sign up selectively to save money.
-For these folks, streaming services represent the ease when you want to sign up or cancel.
+However, younger tenants may or may not consider an offer of “free” cable worth the higher rent.
+And recent survey data confirms this.
+For illustration, 81% of Americans age 65 and older say they still have cable service, while only 34% of American age 18 to 29 do.
+Streaming services are becoming the go-to choice for several who find cable TV lacking viewing options.
+Even though streaming services are expensive, most young people will share a subscription or sign up selectively to save money.
+Streaming services offer these people the freedom to decide when to sign up or cancel if they like.

-For Hanover County property owners, there are plenty of reasons to include cable TV as part of the rent.
-Namely, internet providers will often bundle both internet service and cable TV, lowering the cost of both.
-For some localities and demographics, it is suitable to offer internet service and cable TV and it may give landlords a competitive edge.
-The best way to know precisely if offering cable TV is appropriate for your case is to ask your tenants, either current or prospective.
-They can inform you what the trends are and how residents may react to including “free” cable TV.
+Property owners often have strong reasons to include cable TV as part of the rent.
+For illustration, internet providers will regularly bundle internet service and cable TV, lowering the cost of both.
+Providing internet service and cable TV for specific places and demographics may give property owners a competitive edge.
+The ideal approach to recognize if offering cable TV is suitable for your scenario is to ask your tenants.
+They can tell you better than anyone what the expectations are and how tenants may respond to including “free” cable TV.

-If you’ve notified your residents and they eschew cable TV, it may be reasonable to temporarily discontinue your cable service while leaving the cables intact.
-Relying on the service provider, you may be allowed to suspend or even cancel service, avoiding the problem of paying for it each month.
-You would then give them a slightly lower rent or, if you prefer, pocket the savings.
+If you’ve spoken to your tenants and they say they don’t want cable TV, you might be able to discontinue your cable service temporarily while leaving the cables intact.
+Depending on the service provider, you may be able to suspend or even cancel service pretty easily, saving you the expense of paying for it each month.
+You could then propose a relatively lower rent or, if you prefer, pocket the savings.